Yoyodyne-IT/Virgil/README.md

 # Virgil

+Virgil is a collection of playbooks to guide you through the [circles of Hell](https://en.wikipedia.org/wiki/Inferno_(Dante)).

-Lookyloo, Lacus, and Pandora deployment playbooks
+They are meant to deploy Lookyloo, Lacus, and Pandora.

 # Requirements